Skip to content

 ERROR_DIFFUSION_FMTC class-attribute instance-attribute

 Floyd-Steinberg error diffusion.
-Modified for serpentine scan (avoids worm artefacts).
+Modified for serpentine scan (avoids worm artifacts).

 NONE class-attribute instance-attribute